AOBTenn/Active-Directory-Deployment-and-Configuration/README.md

  <p>
 </p>

-8. Log out of DC-1 (domain) controller / Login back into to Dc-1 as Admin User (just created)
+8. Log out of DC-1 (Domain Controller) / Login back into to Dc-1 as Admin User (just created)
  <p>
 </p>